AkhilBarthwal005/TravelPackages/README.md

 4. Follow the instructions in the console to create a travel package, add passengers, and book activities.

+##Note: Running Test Cases
+For running test cases, ensure you have added the external JUnit JAR to your classpath.
+Since this is a simple Java project and not a Spring Boot project, the JUnit library needs to be included separately for testing.

+### Diagrams
+You will be able to locate the highly detailed (HLD) and low-level design (LLD) diagrams for this project, which provide a comprehensive visual representation of the project's architecture and components, inside the src folder.

 # Features
 **Create Travel Package:** Create a travel package with a specified name, capacity, and itinerary (list of destinations with associated activities).